ESG News Update: August 12, 2020

 The Labor Department is not typically seen as a climate policy battleground, but this tussle shows that policies across the government can be climate-related.

 Financial Times: State Street Lashes Out at New ESG Rule

-State Street Global Advisors, the world's third-largest asset manager, has lambasted a proposed US rules on the use of environmental, social and governance investing across pension portfolios, arguing it could jeopardise the retirement incomes of millions of people.
+State Street Global Advisors, the world's third-largest asset manager, has lambasted a proposed US rules on the use of environmental, social and governance investing across pension portfolios, arguing it could jeopardize the retirement incomes of millions of people.

 Oil & Gas 360: US continues to lag behind with ESG

 The United States is the world’s largest and deepest market for investors, but when it comes to environmental, social and governance (ESG) investing, it lags behind Europe.
 According to a survey by the Global Sustainable Investment Alliance, America had global sustainable assets of $11.9 trillion in 2018 compared to $14 trillion in Europe.
 Sustainable investing now makes up about 25 per cent of assets under management, according to US SIF, the forum for sustainable and responsible investment.

 While there has been increasing investor interest in ESG, the political and regulatory environment is another story.
 “You need three legs on a stool to bring about broad-based support for ESG,” says Scott Kalb, founder and director of the Responsible Asset Allocator Initiative at New America.
 There needs to be general government support, a favourable regulatory environment and leadership at the fund level, he notes.
 “In the United States, we basically have one out of three.
 Organisations have to be pretty brave to pursue ESG investing,” he says.